fm1539/backend-ait-final-project/README.md

 ## Research Topics

 * (4 points) Integrate user authentication
-    * I'm going to be using google oAuth for user authentication
+    * I'm going to be using passport local for user authentication
     * You can use any google account to sign in
 * (6 points) Next.js
     * used Next.js as the frontend framework; it's a challenging library to learn and incorporate, so I've assigned it 6 points.